jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide-cilium.md

 Note: if the ToR/DC domain has an eBGP relationship with other outside domains (WAN, etc.) BGP IPv6 unicast will advertise the /64 locator networks out, but the /128 won't appear in DC BGP without some other redistribution (static /128 into DC BGP?).

-## Appendix 3: configure VRF blue on xrd08
+## Appendix 3: configure VRF carrots on xrd08
 Note: as of August 30, 2024 this section is under construction

 1. From *`topology-host`* ssh to *`xrd08`*